CopernicaMarketingSoftware/Documentation/Mailerq/4.0/sending-bounces.md

 The last property that you can include in the "dsn" object, is "envid".
 This is a message specific message identifier, and you can set it to whatever you like.
-It will be included in the bounce message, so that you can match the bounces with the sent messages.
+It will be included in the bounce message as "original-envelope-id", and you can use it to match the bounces with a sent message.

 Keep in mind that not every mail server supports the DSN extension, and that even if they do support it, they may not always respect your parameters.